sabinleee/REAL/README.md

    ...
 ```

+An example transformation is provided, demonstrating camera parameters like camera angle, focal length, distortion coefficients, principal point, image dimensions, and more.

 # Camera pose
 `./{data}/text`

-example for camera of room
+### example for camera of room

+These parameters define how the camera lens captures and distorts the incoming light rays.
+In the provided example, the focal length, principal point, and distortion coefficients are specified for a single camera.

-The camera parameters :
+### The camera parameters

 focal length x, y /  principal point x, y / radial distortion coefficients k1~k4  / tangential distortion coefficients p1, p2.

 ```
 # Camera list with one line of data per camera:
 #   CAMERA_ID, MODEL, WIDTH, HEIGHT, PARAMS[]